 Starts the body's own healing process

-All this happens naturally.
-No supplements, no pills - just you, your body and some cold water.
+All of this happens naturally.
+Without supplements, without pills – just you, your body, and some cold water.

 Benefits of ice baths after exercise

-So, why do so many people nowadays finish their workouts with a dip in an ice bath?
+So, why are so many people now ending their workouts with a dip in an ice bath?
 Here are the biggest benefits.

-After heavy leg work or running on a hill?
-Then you know what exercise pain means.
+After a heavy leg workout or a run uphill?
+Then you know what sore muscles mean.
 Ice baths can:

 -